mui/material-ui/examples/material-ui-cra-styled-components/README.md

 This example demonstrates how to set up Material UI with [Create React App](https://github.com/facebookincubator/create-react-app), using [styled-components](https://styled-components.com/) as a style engine for your application.

+## Versions compatibility

+Note, the version 5 of `@mui/styled-engine-sc` is compatible with version 5 of `styled-components`, while the version 6 of `@mui/styled-engine-sc` (currently in alpha), is compatible with v6 of `styled-components`.
+When incorporating these dependencies into your project, consider this compatibility requirement.
+In this example application, both libraries are using version 6.

 ## What's next?

 <!-- #default-branch-switch -->